NormalVR/Normcore-Documentation/docs/guides/quickmatch.md

 ## How it works

-When a player connects using Quickmatch, Normcore finds the room with the most players that still has space available.
-If all rooms are full (or none exist), Normcore creates a new room.
+When a player connects using Quickmatch, **Normcore places them in a room with the most players that still has space available.** If all rooms are full (or none exist), Normcore creates a new room.

 Quickmatch uses a **room group** to organize rooms.
 A room group is a named collection of rooms, like "lobby" or "game-2v2".

 Quickmatch prioritizes filling rooms to capacity before creating new ones.
-When multiple rooms have space, it joins the most recently created room.
-This ensures rooms fill up efficiently and older empty rooms cycle out after peak hours.
+When multiple rooms have space, Quickmatch joins the room with the most players.
+If multiple rooms match, it picks the one that was created most recently.
+This means your players always encounter lobbies with as many players as possible, rooms fill up efficiently, and older empty rooms cycle out after peak hours.

 ## Join Room On Start